Hands-on exercise¶

 --

-You can close editing panel now.
+You can close editing panel for this layer now.

 Save a map¶

 Now, we can save a public map.
 Follow the steps of saving a map, save your map to GeoHub.
 Rename title to more precise name, and change access level to Public.
-Then click SHARE button.
+Then click SAVE button.

 --

-Share a URL with your colleague¶
+Share a map with other colleagues¶

 Once your map is saved, a unique map URL is shown on the share dialog as shown in the below screenshot.